chpc-tech-eval/scc/tutorial4/AzureTerraformREADME.md

 ## Install and Initialize Terraform

 You will now prepare, install and initialize Terraform on your head node.
-You will define and configure a `providers.tf` file, to configure Azure instances.
+You will define and configure a `providers.tf` file to configure Azure instances.

 1. Use your operating system's package manager to install Terraform